Monkey Island Estate

 A Floating Spa on the River Thames

 Perhaps the highlight of my stay was a visit to the hotel’s floating spa.
-Located on a house boat on the River Thames, the floating spa is one of the most unique spas I have visited around the world.
+Located on a house boat on the River Thames, the floating spa is one of the most unique spas I have visited.
 The facial I had was also incredibly relaxing and perfect to combat jet lag.
 Treatments include a welcome refreshment and herbal tea at the conclusion of your visit.
 I can’t recommend this enough!

 Floating down the Thames

-Late on my Sunday afternoon I made my way to the house boat for an early evening cruise along the river.
-It was about 45 minutes in length and was a great way to see some of the houses along the river, the old Bray Film studios (where the Spice Girls recorded a music video) and enjoy the summer sunshine.
+Late on Sunday afternoon I made my way to the houseboat for an early evening cruise along the river.
+It was about 45 minutes and a great way to see some of the houses along the river.
+I also spotted the old Bray Film studios.
+This is where the Spice Girls recorded a music video back in the nineties!
 The cruise includes a bottle of bubbles and snacks from the area.